tomto66/Topiary-Beatz/README.md

 ## Compile yourself

 In order to compile, you will need JUCE and the VST2 headers.
 Steinberg no longer provides these but you can find them in the Juce 5.3 repositories.
+Code is up2date for Juce6.

 Careful: binary data is provided in the Topiary/JuceLibraryCode folder - make sure your projucer doesn't delete that!

 ## Compatibility / Testing

-* Tested/Compiled with Juce 5.4 / Visual Studio 2019 / VST2 / Windows10/X64.
+* Tested/Compiled with Juce 6.1 / Visual Studio 2019 / VST2 / Windows10/X64.
 * Tested in Cantabile 3, Reaper and Cubase LE.
 * See here for known bugs (none @ release time)  ( https://github.com/tomto66/Topiary-Beatz/issues?q=is%3Aopen+is%3Aissue+label%3Abug )